fathzer/javaluator/DeliveryProcess.md

 	- Add the version release notes to the `javaluator/www/en/doc/relnotes.txt` file.

 3. Don't forget to push the updates in the production site!

+## Update javadoc on javadoc.io

+Once the Maven artifacts are available on [Maven central](https://search.maven.org/search?q=a:javaluator), open the link `https://javadoc.io/doc/com.fathzer/javaluator/*VERSION*/` were *VERSION* is the new release number.
+javadoc.io will process the request and made the new release available after a couple of minutes.

 ## How to configure toolchain
 Add a *toolchain.xml* file in your `.m2` directory.